-In connection with the Merger, Zapata and Malcolm I. Glazer have each filed a pre-merger notification form with the Federal Trade Commission and the Antitrust Division of the Department of Justice under the HSR Act.
-The required waiting period will expire 30 days after the filing of the pre-merger notification forms, unless terminated at an earlier date or unless a request for additional information is received.
+In connection with the Merger, Zapata and Malcolm I. Glazer each filed a pre-merger notification form with the Federal Trade Commission and the Antitrust Division of the Department of Justice under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act").
+The Federal Trade Commission has granted Zapata's request for early termination of the waiting period under the HSR Act.
 Except for the approvals of liquor licensing authorities in certain jurisdictions in which Houlihan's operates, no other material federal or state regulatory approvals must be obtained in order to consummate the Merger.
 See "Approval of the Merger and Related Transactions--Regulatory Approvals."